tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Conclusions

-Through statistical reasoning and simple simulations using models of random networks, we show that for a given number of species, the connectance of the network drives (i) how many different networks can be generated, and (ii) some key elements of the degree distribution.
+Connectance is an extremely intuitive property of network, expressing how much of the potential interactions are realized.
+Through statistical reasoning and simple simulations using models of random networks, we show that for a given number of species, connectance drives (i) how many different networks exist, and (ii) some key elements of the degree distribution.
 We observed both among and between model quantitative changes in degree distribution along a connectance gradient.
 The niche model is a particularly striking example of this, with the variance in the degree distribution increasing 50-fold when connectance moves from 0.1 to 0.5.
 This result has extremely practical implications for the comparison of networks, and network properties.
 As descriptors of degree distribution vary with connectance, connectance should be made a covariate in all analyses.
 To some extent, the impact of connectance is lesser in the 0.05-0.3 range where most empirical food webs lies (although bipartite networks can have much higher connectances), but the effect is high enough that it should not be ignored: at equal number of species, networks with different connectances are expected to have different degree distributions.

 Finally, this analysis raises interesting ecological questions.
 Early analyses focusing on degree distribution argued that ecological mechanisms were responsible for the distribution shape [@vazquez_degree_2005;@fortuna_nestedness_2010;@williams_biology_2011].
 In this contribution, we show that connectance will impose a lower and higher limit for the shape of the degree distribution.
 Given this information, it's time to bring the debate full-circle: is connectance the cause of observed network properties, or an emergent property of pairwise species interactions?
 As the later seems far more likely, it now makes sense to focus on why some networks deviate, or not, from the expected degree distribution knowing their connectance.

 # References